-Fennel
+Fennel Fenugreek

-High yielding varieties developed by ICAR are replacing low productive spices varieties.
+Cumin High yielding varieties developed by ICAR are replacing low productive spices varieties.
 Across the spice crops, 150 varieties developed by public funded ICAR research cover more than 80% of the total area.
 New varieties of seed spices are spreading to different agroclimatic zones.
 Post-harvest technologies and value-addition further enhanced trade and export potential.
-Cumin Fenugreek shell activated carbon and coconut shell powder.

 The Versatile Nut